Oxazepam (Serax) Abuse, Addiction, And Treatment Options

 The medication is directed to be taken 3-4 times daily via oral administration.
 Oxazepam dosage is typically available in 10, 15 and 30mg capsules and tablets.
 Due to the sedating effects of oxazepam, the medication is sometimes is abused.
 Oxazepam abuse occurs when a person takes more than directed, takes it in ways other than directed or takes it for long periods of time.

 Oxazepam is a central nervous system (CNS) depressant, which slows things down in the brain to produce relaxing effects.
 While this function is effective for treating anxiety, the feeling can be addicting.
-After taking oxazepam for awhile, the body is likely to become used to the relaxing effects, which will be less intense.
-This is called tolerance, which means the person will have to take more and more of the drug to achieve an oxazepam high.
+After taking oxazepam for a while, the body is likely to become used to the relaxing effects, which will be less intense.
+This is called tolerance, which means the person will have to take more and more of the drug to achieve oxazepam high.

 Tolerance is a sign of oxazepam abuse, which can have damaging consequences, especially if the person is pregnant, has a history of mental illness or uses opioid medications.
 To avoid the risks of misuse, pay attention to the various signs and symptoms of oxazepam abuse and addiction.